Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Application in Resource Allocation and Examples

 \subsection{Case I}

 Resource allocation problem is widely raised in different fields such as communication/sensors networks, economical systems, and power grids \cite{zhao2014design}.
-On the basis on the works \cite{richert2016distributed} and \cite{yi2016initialization}, solving the problem of resource allocation can be considered as a sample application for the obtained results.
+On the basis of the works \cite{richert2016distributed} and \cite{yi2016initialization}, {solving} some resource allocation problems can be considered as a sample application for the {obtained} results.
 According to the obstacles of using centralized methods in resource allocation problems (e.g., low efficiency of centralized methods in complex networks, high communication cost, privacy concerns, and time-delay challenges \cite{yi2016initialization}), proposing fully distributed algorithms seems to be more useful in practice.
-In recent years, this issue has been widely considered in literature and addressed from different aspects \cite{beck2014optimal,ghadimi2013multi}.
+In recent years, this issue has been widely considered in literature and addressed from different aspects \cite{ghadimi2013multi}.
 In the modeling of a resource allocation problem \cite{yi2016initialization}, $k$ storing tasks should be done by $l$ agents.
 Each store-place has a specific capacity and the agents should cooperatively fill the capacity of all store-places.
 On the other hand, each agent has a specific amount of resources and benefits from any task proportional to the amount of resources sent to that task.
 The objective in this network system is to maximize the sum of the benefits of the all agents.
 In this resource allocation system, each agent knows only its local data.
 This data includes the benefit of sending resources for each task, amount of its resources, and the load of each task.
 Furthermore, in this system, the agents share their data with some of the other agents through a communication graph.
 This problem can be represented as a distributed optimization problem with $n$ agents ($n\leq k\cdot l$) and $m=k+l$ linear equality constraints as

 where ${K_i} \subseteq \left\{ {1,2,...,k} \right\}$ is the union of the tasks that the agent $i$ can do, $P_i$ is the nominal power of the agent $i$, and $T_j$ is task $j$'s storage capacity.
-Furthermore, $x_{i,j}$ is the amount of \textcolor[rgb]{0,0,0}{the works} of task $j$ that done by the agent $i$.
+Furthermore, $x_{i,j}$ is the amount of {{the works}} of task $j$ that are done by the agent $i$.
+Also, function $f_{i,j}(.)$ denotes the cost of doing task $j$ by the agent $i$.
 Also, it is assumed that the activity of each agent is specified based on the differential equation